Keith Ellison wins reelection as Minnesota attorney general

 Democratic Minnesota Attorney General Keith Ellison is projected to win reelection, beating out Republican challenger Jim Schultz in Tuesday’s midterms.

-Schultz conceded Wednesday, saying that “although the race for Attorney General had not been formally called, the results were clear.”
-The Associated Press called the race Wednesday.
+Schultz conceded on Wednesday, saying that “although the race for Attorney General had not been formally called, the results were clear.”
+The Associated Press also called the race on Wednesday.

 “Finally AP-official.
 Thank you again, Minnesota!”
 Ellison said on Twitter after the call.